Blockbuster (Bend, Oregon): History

-In 2018, a local brewery, 10 Barrel, released a dark ale celebrating the store, named The Last Blockbuster (with flavor hints of red licorice); it was released at a block party celebrating the store (when it had become the last in the U.S.).
+In 2018, 10 Barrel, a local brewery, released a dark ale celebrating the store, named The Last Blockbuster (with flavor hints of red licorice); it was released at a block party celebrating the store (when it had become the last in the U.S.).
 The Ellen DeGeneres Show visited the store for a prank hidden camera segment in May 2019 (when it had become the last Blockbuster in the world).
-The store is the subject of the 2020 documentary film The Last Blockbuster, created by Bend filmmakers and featuring various celebrities, such as Kevin Smith, Brian Posehn, and Ione Skye; it was released for sale and rent on DVD and VHS, as well as for streaming on Netflix.
+The store is the subject of the 2020 documentary film The Last Blockbuster, created by Bend filmmakers and featuring various celebrities, such as Kevin Smith, Brian Posehn, and Ione Skye; which was released on DVD and VHS and made available for streaming on Netflix.

 The store continued to operate without laying off staff during the COVID-19 pandemic.
-It hosted sleepovers via Airbnb in September 2020.
+It hosted sleepovers via Airbnb in September 2020, limited to residents of Deschutes County and four people from the same household.

 The store was featured as a central plot point in the second episode of the 21st season of Family Guy, titled "Bend or Blockbuster".
 The Netflix sitcom Blockbuster (2022), starring Randall Park and Melissa Fumero, is based on a fictionalized version of the last-remaining Blockbuster.

-In 2023, the store released a commercial on Instagram and for rent on a VHS tape during the Super Bowl LVII halftime show (when it was played inside the store).
+In 2023, the store released a commercial on Instagram which first ran at the same time as the Super Bowl LVII halftime show.
 The ad features a lone cockroach journeying across the aftermath of an apparent global catastrophe until it arrives at the last Blockbuster, which is still open.
 The store saw an uptick in sales following the ad's release.

+In 2024, it was estimated that about 80% of the store's income comes from selling merchandise.
+Because the majority of the DVD vendors that provided them with movies are now closed, and the remaining ones have minimum orders that are far too large for a single store, all new movies come from Walmart and Target.

 Memorabilia

-The store displays several pieces of film memorabilia that formerly belonged to actor Russell Crowe, including his hood from Robin Hood (2010), robe and shorts from Cinderella Man (2005), vest from Les Misérables (2012), and director's chairs from American Gangster (2007).
-The pieces were gifted from the last operating Alaskan Blockbuster in Anchorage following its closure in July 2018.
+The store displays several pieces of film memorabilia that formerly belonged to actor Russell Crowe, including his hood from Robin Hood (2010), his robe and shorts (but not his jockstrap) from Cinderella Man (2005), his vest from Les Misérables (2012), and director's chairs from American Gangster (2007).
+The pieces were given to the store by the last operating Alaskan Blockbuster in Anchorage following its closure in July 2018.
 The items were originally donated to the Alaska store for an April 2018 segment of Last Week Tonight with John Oliver.